This page has been medically reviewed by Stephen Bradford, Director of Clinical Services and Neurodiversity Lead

 - Not smiling when other people smile at them

-Children with autism may also exhibit repetitive movements such as rocking backwards and forwards or flapping their hands.
+Autistic children may also exhibit repetitive movements such as rocking backwards and forwards or flapping their hands.

 The above can all be early signs of autism and often become more apparent in school-aged children when social interaction becomes increasingly complex.
 However, for some, autistic traits may not be recognised until adulthood.